 The first thing you need is a BNZ credit card.
-They’re all eligible except for our Business First Visa.
-Get one now if you don’t already have one.
+They’re all eligible for a balance transfer except for our HomeAdvantage and Business First Visa credit cards.
+Apply now if you don’t already have one.

-Complete the online application and we’ll transfer your balance.
-This could happen overnight or within 10 business days, subject to approval.
+Complete the online application and we’ll transfer your balance to your BNZ credit card.
+This could take up to 10 working days, subject to approval.

 If your card is lost or stolen call 0800 735 901 (24 hours)